 Indeed, successful real estate investors usually achieve such feats not by searching for receipts and going over financial spreadsheets, but by having professionals go through such tasks and offer them the best advice.

 Choosing an Accountant for Your Real Estate Investment

 Real estate investors should choose accountants whom they can trust and who are aggressive enough to help them save lots of money and increase their returns on investment.
 But the accountants should also be conservative enough to help the investors keep out of trouble with the tax authorities.
 With such clear goals, real estate investors should be prepared to interview several CPA professionals before they can pick the ones they can work with.

-The investors can get CPA recommendations from members of their Real Estate Investor Associations, investors in their locality and other professionals that they have good relationships with, including real estate agent and attorneys.
+The investors can get CPA recommendations from members of their Real Estate Investor Association, investors in their locality, and other professionals that they have good relationships with, including real estate agents and attorneys.
 Usually, the expected relationship with accounting professionals is typically longterm, and investors should go for the right professionals whom they can work with for longterm success.